I99900K/poman.github.io/aboutme.md

 - I’m studing at HCM University of Information Technology

-- I’m addicted to competitive programming
+- I love technology, programming and reading.
+Sometimes, I write blog to share what I learnt.

 ## What is the purpose of this blog?